mikolmogorov/Ragout/doc/INSTALL.md

 You can install Ragout as a Python package, which is recommended.
-Alternatively, you can build and run it in a source directory.
+Alternatively, you can build and run it from a source directory.

 Package installation (recommended)